madeofpendletonwool/PinePods/README.md

 - [ ] Update All Depends
 - [ ] Fix all CORs Issues - Verify behind Reverse Proxy
 - [ ] Test Edgecases and ensure errors can't happen throughout
+- [ ] Verify Users only see what they have access to
 - [ ] Cleanup prints on server and client end.
 Make debugging functionality work again
 - [ ] Client release with Tauri

 ### After Rust Revamp

+- [ ] Additional Downloads Page organization - Organize by Podcast
 - [ ] Login with Github integration and cloud logins (OAuth)
 - [ ] Guest User
 - [ ] Installable PWA